echo-lab/assets/Assets/Writing/AcademicWriting.md

   - causal inference
   - before vs. after  ( mirrored Related works)
 - (Limitation)
+  - Frame every limitation you have as (a) yes a possible weakness, (b) not actually a large problem, and (c) an opportunity for future work.
+(Credit: Jacob Thebault-Spieker)
+  - Think of the limitation section like the last diss battle in 8 Miles (you diss yourself so your opponent has nothing to say but claim that you are still cool even with all the flaws.) https://www.youtube.com/watch?v=C7UQHgZZAfU
 - (Future Work)
 - Conclusion --> 3 minute version of your paper
   - summarize result